 c31 patients were not assessable for MCL on central review, and 15 patients with unconfirmed AHN were classified as not having AHN.

-dMedian DOR was not reached in any subtype.
+dMedian duration of response (DOR) was not reached in any subtype.
 Median follow up for DOR, among all responders, was 35.0 months.

 Study 3 was a single-arm, multicenter, open-label trial of 26 patients with advanced SM.
 RYDAPT was administered orally at 100 mg twice daily with food.
 The median age in this group was 64 years, 58% of patients were male and most were Caucasian (81%).
 Eligibility criteria were similar to Study 2.
 By Valent criteria per investigator assessment, of 17 patients with SM-AHN, 10 achieved a response (1 partial, 9 major) by 2 cycles that was sustained for at least 8 weeks.
 Patients who received concomitant corticosteroids were included.
 Of the 6 patients with MCL, 1 achieved partial response and 1 achieved major response.
-Median DOR for either group had not been reached, with DOR ranging from 3.4+ to 79.2+ months in patients with SM-AHN and 28.6+ to 32.1+ months in patients with MCL.
+Median duration of response (DOR) for either group had not been reached, with DOR ranging from 3.4+ to 79.2+ months in patients with SM-AHN and 28.6+ to 32.1+ months in patients with MCL.
 The subtype of SM in the remaining 3 patients was unconfirmed.

 What is RYDAPT?

 RYDAPT is a prescription medicine used to treat adults:

 - newly diagnosed with a certain type of acute myeloid leukemia (AML), in combination with certain chemotherapy medicines

 - Your healthcare provider will perform a test to make sure RYDAPT is right for you.